-Percentage of the total surface area including inland water.
+1. Percentage of the total surface area including inland water.
 The total surface areas, including inland water, taken from the Annual Abstract of Statistics 2002 (published by the Office for National Statistics) are:

 United Kingdom 24 291 000 hectares

+England 13 042 000 hectares

 Scotland 7 813 000 hectares

 Wales 2 078 000 hectares

 Northern Ireland 1 358 000 hectares

-2. Estimated from information in the Domesday Survey of England.

-13 042 000 hectares

-- 3. For Scotland, estimate for end of the Middle Ages from "Scottish Woodland History" (TC Smout ed, 1997), and estimate from Roy maps c1750. - 4.
-For Northern Ireland, 17th century figure is estimate for all Ireland, 1905 figure is estimate for Ulster 1908, 1947 figure assumes no change from 1939-40 Census - Non-FC woodland figures for 2005 for England, Scotland and Wales are based on the 1995-99 National Inventory of Woodland and Trees (NIWT) and adjusted for new planting and sales of FC woodland, but at present no adjustment is made for woodland converted to another land-use.
+- 2. Estimated from information in the Domesday Survey of England. - 3.
+For Scotland, estimate for end of the Middle Ages from "Scottish Woodland History" (TC Smout ed, 1997), and estimate from Roy maps c1750. - 4.
+For Northern Ireland, 17th century figure is estimate for all Ireland, 1905 figure is estimate for Ulster 1908, 1947 figure assumes no change from 1939-40 Census 5.
+Non-FC woodland figures for 2006 for England, Scotland and Wales are based on the 1995-99 National Inventory of Woodland and - 5.
+Non-FC woodland figures for 2006 for England, Scotland and Wales are based on the 1995-99 National Inventory of Woodland and Trees (NIWT) and adjusted for new planting and sales of FC woodland, but at present no adjustment is made for woodland converted to another land-use.

-The Forestry Commission/Forest Service owned or managed 30% of the total woodland area in the UK in 2005.
-However, this proportion ranged from 18% of the woodland area in England to 72% in Northern Ireland.
+The Forestry Commission/Forest Service owned or managed 29% of the total woodland area in the UK in 2006.
+This proportion ranged from 18% of the woodland area in England to 71% in Northern Ireland.